vibribbon/Linux_setup/cheatsheets/cheatsheet_terminal.md

 -- printr --
 Prints text to the terminal
 printr /s/n "hello"

+-- head --
+Open the start of a text file and autorefresh head -f filename
+Ctrl c to stop
+| head 5

+-- tail --
+Open the end of a text file and autorefresh tail -f filename
+Ctrl c to stop
+| tail 5

 -- grep --
 search for text within a file(s).